NEAR PERFECT 3D LOCATION TECH PROVIDES POTENTIAL FOR COVID-19 CONTACT TRACING IN COMPANIES WHERE EMPLOYEES ARE IN CLOSE CONTACT

 ZeroKey realized that they could apply their technology to help solve a pressing public health problem.

 They created a program that allows employers to accurately contact trace their employees in case of a COVID-19 exposure or outbreak.

 Lowe said their technology allows them to locate where two things are in a 3D space.
 It’s easy for them to build a map of who’s been in close contact using that data.
 They can also alert people if they get too close.

-“A lot of guys are trying to do that with Bluetooth,” said Lowe.
+“A lot of people are trying to do that with Bluetooth,” said Lowe.

-“We’re allowing enterprises and corporations to be very surgical about who they can contact trace and doing it in a way that protects the user privacy,” said Lowe.
+“We’re allowing enterprises and corporations to be very surgical about who they can contact trace and we are doing it in a way that protects user privacy,” said Lowe.